Artists, thinkers & curators respond to the theme of revolution...

 What to Expect

-Onejah plays a unique and original fusion of reggae and Afrobeat, while Simo is Morrocan Gnawa trance while Adesose is traditional West African folk and Planet is reggae.
-There will be a well known DJ Debbie Golt along with some roots reggae from DJ Sun Dan.
+Onejah plays a unique and original fusion of reggae and Afrobeat.
+Simo is Morrocan Gnawa trance while Adesose is traditional West African folk and Planet is reggae.
+There will be a set from well known DJ Debbie Golt along with some roots reggae from DJ Sun Dan.

 Onejahmusic is a band that has been together 15 years and have played all the great festivals including Secret Garden party, and Himmels zelt in Germany.
 Onejah has a unique style incorporates numerous musical disciplines.
 Onejah have a following all over Europe and continue to expand their fan base with concerts in venues like Queen Elizabeth Hall as well as featuring on Austrian TV and London Live.
 Onejah music was used as the musician score for the recent film Ugwumpiti which was commissioned by the Victoria and Albert museum.
 A socially conscious band with original and sometimes iconoclastic lyrics delivered with power and passion accompanied by a pulsating rhythm section Onejah is irresistible to dancers and listeners alike.
 If you are looking for something new and fresh and genuine, this is music for all your senses.